Badyanchik/plugins-config/README.md

         "lint": "eslint 'src/**/*.{js,jsx}' --quiet --fix"
       }

-#### Then you can copy files (.eslintrc, .huskyrc, .lintstagedrc, .prettierrc) from the repository to your project for using the tools
+#### Then you can copy files (.eslintrc, .huskyrc, .lintstagedrc, .prettierrc, jsconfig.json) from the repository to your project for using the tools

 ##
 ### If you have any questions feel free to [contact me](mailto:bodyaperhalyuk@gmail.com)